agile-ts/documentation/docs/Interfaces.md

 Logger.level.LOG; // 5
 ```
-For example, if the set logger level is `INFO`,
+For example, if we set the logger level to `INFO`,
-each log with a higher or same level will be printed into the console.
+each log category with a higher or same level will be printed to the console.
 In case of `INFO` that would be `SUCCESS`, `WARN`, `ERROR` and of course `INFO`.

 | Type               | Default   | Required |